mellowminx/godot-4-5-transparent-bg-screenshot-test/README.md

 However, the in-game visuals then suffer greatly by having the partially transparent pixels show up as solid white instead:

 In this Godot MRP, running the project saves two screenshots-- the default screenshot with the black-blended translucent pixels, and the hacky fixed screenshot.
 The screenshot images are just saved in the project folder.

+In my own game I implemented the hacky workaround so that the material is only applied for a split-second while taking the screenshot, but it's still perceptible as a white flash, very unpleasant.